alexs2112/TerminalHero/README.md

 **Quests**
 - Quests should move to a `finished_quests` list once complete
 - A QuestComplete screen/box that pops up when a quest is completed
+  - This should probably just be a general notification screen, that can be called when encounters/dialogues finish

 **World**
 - Break up the world sprites a bit to leave some blank space between areas, to make it seem less like a solid grid